 The next deciding factor on how much you can afford is typically the location of your new home with relation to work.
 For instance, if you are moving far away from work, you must take into account the added expenses of gas for commuting and the cost of maintaining a car that is going to have a lot of miles on it.
 If you are moving closer to work, this may push your monthly budget up slightly.

 Lastly, use your own budget to guide your decision.
 Everyone’s budget is different, and if you take a single quote like “35% of take-home pay” without considering your individual circumstances, you may end up in an unfavorable situation for the term of your lease.

 Should you rent or buy an apartment?

-For most young people, renting is the go to option.
-It’s less involved than buying, and it takes little to no up front cost.
-With that said, it’s important to understand that when you rent, all of your money you spend is going solely into allowing you to live in that establishment and is gone afterwords.
+For most young people, renting is the go-to option.
+It’s less involved than buying, and it takes little to no upfront cost.
+With that said, it’s important to understand that when you rent, all of your money you spend is going solely into allowing you to live in that establishment and is gone afterward.
 When you buy, that money is also going into an investment you can later sell.

 Rent vs Lease

-Renting and leasing are essentially the same thing, but the terms are used in different contexts and situations.
+Renting and leasing are essentially the same things, but the terms are used in different contexts and situations.

-Leasing is an agreement between two groups of people to allow the use of an asset of an extended period of time, usually over 1 year in time frame.
+Leasing is an agreement between two groups of people to allow the use of an asset for an extended period of time, usually over 1 year in the time frame.